 - Persistent Organic Pollutants

-GEF also serves as financial mechanism for following conventions:
+GEF also serves as a financial mechanism for the following conventions:

 - Minamata Convention on Mercury

-- Although the Global Environment Facility is not linked to Montreal Protocol on Substances that Deplete Ozone Layer formally, it supports its implementation in countries with the economies in transition.
+Although the Global Environment Facility is not linked to the Montreal Protocol on Substances that Deplete the Ozone Layer formally, it supports its implementation in countries with the economies in transition.